Public Health

 Credits 3

 This course provides a culminating experience, integrating theoretical knowledge with practical applications.
-Students engage in advanced research, case studies, and hands-on projects, fostering critical thinking and problem-solving skills within the healthcare field.
+Students engage in advanced research, case studies, and hands-on projects, fostering critical thinking and problem-solving skills within the health or life science fields.
 Emphasis is placed on interdisciplinary collaboration, ethical considerations, and emerging trends, preparing students for professional roles or further academic pursuits.

 Semester Offered